alekela/Arcanoid_pygame/README.md

 Arcanoid game on pygame
-Need to:
-1) Add collisions, when platform has speed
+To do:
-2) Add random colors to bricks
+1) Add color to bricks and field for custom levels
-3) Add end words if player win or lose
+2) Correct collisions with platform at speed